-An ACCEPT with mnemonic-name associated with SYSCOM allows the COBOL program to receive information from the communications region in the job preamble.
-When this ACCEPT is encountered, the 12-byte communications region is moved to the 12 bytes described by the identifier.
-It is through the communications region that one job step may communicate with a following job step.
+An ACCEPT with mnemonic-name associated with SYSCOM allows the COBOL program to receive information from the communication region in the job preamble.
+When this ACCEPT is encountered, the 12-byte communication region is moved to the 12 bytes described by the identifier.
+It is through the communication region that one job step may communicate with a following job step.

-The twelfth byte of the communications region is the UPSI byte.
+The twelfth byte of the communication region is the UPSI byte.